peteryma/image-web-crawler/README.md

 - Without image recognition enabled, this took ~10 seconds on my laptop.
 - With image recognition enabled, this took under 2 minutes on my laptop.
 - Frontal faces were for the most part correctly categorized.
 See note (1) below for additional comments.
+- Also note that some images that appear to be duplicated are due to sub-pages containing the same images as each other.

 https://en.wikipedia.org/wiki/US_Open_(tennis)